 - Genetic factors related to inadequate instructional response (Project 5)

 - Determine the efficacy of reading comprehension interventions by comparing outcomes of fourth-graders with reading difficulties.
-We will randomly assign students to one of three conditions: (a) typical classroom reading instruction, (b) a yearlong replacement intervention, or (c) the same replacement intervention for 2 years.
-We will then follow and assess students for 1 additional year (through sixth grade).
+We randomly assigned students to one of three conditions: (a) typical classroom reading instruction, (b) a yearlong replacement intervention, or (c) the same replacement intervention for 2 years.
+We will then followed and assessed students for 1 additional year (through sixth grade).

 - Conduct a second randomized controlled trial with a nonoverlapping sample of fourth-graders with reading difficulties with the same design as Study 1, in which the intervention focuses on executive functions as well as reading comprehension.
-Like Study 1, we will follow and assess these students through grade 6.
+Like Study 1, we followed and assessed these students through grade 6.

 - Determine student characteristics and contextual factors associated with response to intervention as a means of informing treatment decisions and to determine the extent to which student characteristics (e.g., memory, motivation) and contextual factors (e.g., teacher knowledge, school effectiveness ratings, neighborhood access to literacy) can predict response to intervention initially and longitudinally.

 The following hypotheses relate to aims 1 and 2:

 - Students who received 1 year of intervention will outperform those who received typical reading instruction across reading-related elements—including word reading, fluency, vocabulary, spelling, writing, comprehension, self-regulation, attribution, and motivation to read—at the end of year 1 (fourth grade).

 - Students who received 2 years of intervention will outperform those who received 1 year of intervention and those who received typical reading instruction across reading-related elements—including word reading, fluency, vocabulary, spelling, writing, comprehension, self-regulation, attribution, and motivation to read—at the end of year 2 (fifth grade).